jiaruizhang96/ECE1724-Rust-Project/README.md

     ```bash
     register <username>
     ```
     This will register this user and creates a public-private key pairs for the user.
-The private key for the user will be stored locally in the directory called /private_keys under the root directory of this project.
-While the public key will be printed in the commandline for later usages.
+The private key will be stored locally in the directory called /private_keys under the root directory of this project.
+The public key will be printed in the commandline for later usages.
+We will refer to them as ``` <users_public_key>```.
 This design aims to keep the private key secure while using the public keys, which abides to the principles of using key pairs.
 ### Step 3: Get access permission for a file
 1. Then, get access permission for this user on a file using the public key generated in step 2 and the key for the file to be uploaded:
     ```bash